May 2022 4-H Newsletter

 The Maine 4-H Foundation has a limited number of scholarships for 4-H members for Blueberry Cove, Bryant Pond, Greenland Point, and Tanglewood.
 These scholarships are applied by the camp when you register and pay the deposit for camp.
 Scholarships are available from $50 to $200 depending on the camp expenses and needs.

-– Read what 4-H Parents, Youth, and Teachers have to say about 4-H Virtual Learning offerings: Visit the 4-H Parents, Youth, Teachers: Stories and Testimonials page
+Read what 4-H Parents, Youth, and Teachers have to say about these 4-H Virtual Learning offerings: Visit the 4-H Parents, Youth, Teachers: Stories and Testimonials page.

-This year’s Oxford County June Jamboree will be held June 11th & 12th at the Fryeburg Fairgrounds.
-This is an opportunity for youth enrolled in sheep, swine and horse projects to join us for our livestock clinic!
+This year’s Oxford County June Jamboree will be held June 11th and 12th at the Fryeburg Fairgrounds.
+This is an opportunity for youth enrolled in sheep, swine, and horse projects to join us for our livestock clinic.
 We will have presenters teach about showmanship and animal care.
-We will be doing t-shirts, rabies vaccinations for sheep and horse, and Coggins vaccines for horses as well!
+We will be doing t-shirts, rabies vaccinations for sheep and horse, and Coggins vaccines for horses as well.
 Overnight accommodations and meals will not be provided (besides Saturday night pizza if you request it).
-Registration costs will vary depending on the number of attendees.
+Registration cost will vary depending on number of attendees.
 Please see the registration page for further details.
 Register by May 9th.

 Now that we have successfully navigated through this winter, we’re looking ahead and can see summer on the horizon!
 Memorial Day is the official kick-off to grilling, picnics, and fun in the sun, and this summer-inspired Turkey Pasta Salad is sure to be a hit at any cookout.
 Remember to keep your food safe to eat with these Barbecue and Tailgating Food Safety Tips as well.
 For more delicious recipes, check out our UMaine EFNEP Mainely Dish Video Series.
 By Debbie Barnett (EFNEP CEA in Kennebec, Knox, Lincoln, and Waldo counties – email@example.com)